Abdelrhmanmansoor/tf1-frontend/DELIVERY.md

 ## 🎉 Thank You!

-Thank you for choosing me to build the SportX Platform!
+Thank you for choosing me to build the TF1 Platform!
 I've poured my heart into creating a solid, scalable, and beautiful application.
 I hope it serves you well and helps connect the sports community across Egypt and the Middle East.

 If you have any questions, need help, or just want to share how the platform is doing - please don't hesitate to reach out!